-We eat and make our clothing from plants.
-Plants grow in soil.
+We eat and make our clothing from plants, which grow in soil.

-We build things using plants and trees that grow in soil.
-Different types of soil are mixed to create bricks and cement.
-Bricks and cement are used to build homes and buildings.
+We build our homes and buildings using plants and trees that grow in soil.
+We mix different types of soil together to create other building materials like brick and cement.